What is osteoporosis?

-- Get enough calcium through diet and supplements.
-Vitamin D is also needed because it helps the body absorb calcium.
+- Get enough calcium through diet and supplements, including Vitamin D.

-- Prevent falls in the elderly to prevent fractures.
-This may include installing hand railings, or assistive devices in the bathroom or shower.
+- Prevent falls in older adults by installing hand railings, or assistive devices in the bathroom or shower.

 - Estrogen replacement therapy (ERT) and hormone replacement therapy (HRT).
 ERT reduces bone loss, increases bone density, and reduces the risk of hip and spinal fractures in postmenopausal women.
-However, a woman considering ERT should consult her doctor first.
+However, a woman considering ERT should talk with her healthcare provider first.
 Research found several important health risks associated with this therapy.
 For many women, the risks of ERT outweigh the benefits.

 - Biophosphonates.
-These medications reduce bone loss, increase bone density, and reduce the risk of fractures.
+These medicines reduce bone loss, increase bone density, and reduce the risk of fractures.

 - Selective estrogen receptor modulators (SERMS).
-This medication helps prevent bone loss.
+This medicine helps prevent bone loss.

 - Parathyroid hormone.
-This medication is a form of parathyroid hormone.
-It is approved to treat postmenopausal women and men who are at high risk for fractures.
+This medicine is a form of parathyroid hormone.
+It is approved to treat men and postmenopausal women who are at high risk for fractures.
 It helps form bone.

 - Monoclonal antibody.
-This medication is given by injection under the skin.
+This medicine is given by injection under the skin.
 It’s approved for women with osteoporosis at high risk for fractures.
-It’s also used for women who are being treated with cancer medications that can weaken bones.
+It’s also used for women who are being treated with cancer medicines that can weaken bones.